Carlo Rovelli: Life and career

 Carlo Rovelli was born in Verona, Italy, on 3 May 1956.
 He attended the Liceo Classico Scipione Maffei in Verona.
 In the 1970s, he participated in the student political movements in Italian universities.
 He was involved with the free political radio stations Radio Alice in Bologna and Radio Anguana in Verona, which he helped found.
 In conjunction with his political activity, he was charged, but later released, for crimes of opinion related to the book Fatti Nostri, which he co-authored with Enrico Palandri, Maurizio Torrealta, and Claudio Piersanti.

 Rovelli has credited his use of LSD at this time with sparking his interest in theoretical physics, saying of his experience: "it was an extraordinarily strong experience that touched me also intellectually...
 Among the strange phenomena was the sense of time stopping.
 Things were happening in my mind but the clock was not going ahead; the flow of time was not passing any more...
 And I thought: ‘Well, it's a chemical that is changing things in my brain.
 But how do I know that the usual perception is right, and this is wrong?
 If these two ways of perceiving are so different, what does it mean that one is the correct one?"

 In 1981, Rovelli graduated with a BS/MS in physics from the University of Bologna, and in 1986 he obtained his PhD at the University of Padova, Italy.
-Rovelli refused military service, which was compulsory in Italy at the time, and was therefore briefly detained in 1987.
+Rovelli refused military service, which was compulsory in Italy at the time, and was therefore briefly detained in 1977.
 He held postdoctoral positions at the University of Rome, the International School for Advanced Studies in Trieste, and Yale University.
 Rovelli was on the faculty of the University of Pittsburgh from 1990 to 2000, where he was also affiliated with the Department of History and Philosophy of Science.
 Since 2000 he has been a professor at the Centre de Physique Théorique de Luminy of Aix-Marseille University in France.

 Main contributions

 Loop quantum gravity

 In 1988, Rovelli, Lee Smolin and Abhay Ashtekar introduced a theory of quantum gravity called loop quantum gravity.
 In 1995, Rovelli and Smolin obtained a basis of states of quantum gravity, labelled by Penrose's spin networks, and using this basis they were able to show that the theory predicts that area and volume are quantized.
 This result indicates the existence of a discrete structure of space on a very small scale.
-In 1997, Rovelli and Michael Reisenberger introduced a "sum over surfaces" formulation of the theory, which has since evolved into the currently covariant "spinfoam" version of loop quantum gravity.
+In 1997, Rovelli and Michael Reisenberger introduced a "sum over surfaces" formulation of the theory, which has since evolved into the currently covariant "spin foam" version of loop quantum gravity.
 In 2008, in collaboration with Jonathan Engle and Roberto Pereira, he has introduced the spin foam vertex amplitude which is the basis of the current definition of the loop quantum gravity covariant dynamics.
 Loop theory is today considered a candidate for a quantum theory of gravity.
 It finds applications in quantum cosmology, spinfoam cosmology and quantum black hole physics.